 Testimonies of 2017 travel grant recipients

-Future Earth offers rolling grants to support the travel of early career researchers and other professionals in global sustainability.
-Here, the first recipients of these grants talk about their backgrounds and next steps.
+In 2017, Future Earth offered rolling grants to support the travel of early career researchers and other professionals in global sustainability.
+Here, the recipients of these grants talk about their backgrounds and next steps.
 These talented individuals come from Brazil, Kenya, India and other nations around the world and work on topics ranging from snow leopard ecology to gender justice.
 With support from Future Earth, they are travelling to sustainability events across the globe to share their expertise and learn from other leaders in research, policy, business, civil society and more.

 Future Earth provides diverse support to professionals beginning their careers in sustainability through the Early Career Professionals Network.
 You can learn more about this network and how to get involved here.